BLOG

 White-Label Branding

 Every report should look like it came from your agency, not your software vendor.
-White-label reporting lets you apply your logo, brand colors, custom domain, and agency styling so clients see a polished, professional deliverable that reinforces your brand.
+White-label reporting lets you apply your logo, brand colors, and custom domain.
+Clients see a polished deliverable that reinforces your brand.

 • Custom logo and colors